Optional Practical Training for F-1 Students

 - Recommendation letter from your department on VT letterhead.
 See sample letters for details.

-- Students must report initial employment, all employment changes and all address changes through the Student and Exchange Visitor Portal (available from 3/23/2018; reporting employment and address changes through the portal replaces previous requirement to report these changes to IGSS).
+- You must report initial employment, all employment changes and all address changes through the Student and Exchange Visitor Portal (reporting employment and address changes through the portal replaces previous requirement to report these changes to IGSS).
 Learn more at:

 - Unemployment during post-completion OPT may not exceed 90 days.